predix-ui/predix-ui/_pages/develop/context-browser.md

 <img class="gif" src="/img/developer-guides/context-browser/context-browser-gif-select-icon.gif"/>

-**What it is:** The select item icon appears when the user hovers over a context item that can be selected.
+**What it is:** The 'select item' icon appears when the user hovers over a context item that can be selected.
 Tapping on the icon selects the item, and updates the current context through the `selected` property (see "Handle user context selection" section above).

 **How to enable it:** This icon is enabled by default.
 It doesn't require any special configurations.

 **Marking items that can't be selected:** Some items can't be selected.
-These items are generally "containers" or parents that hold some child items, but that do not have any relevant data the user can explore of their own.
-Items that can't be selected will not show the select item icon on hover.
-Set the `isSelectable` key on items that can't be selected to false when they are defined in `items`.
+These items are generally "containers" or parents that hold some child items, but that do not have any relevant data the user can explore.
+Items that can't be selected will not show the 'select item' icon on hover.
+Set the `isSelectable` key to false on items that can't be selected when you define them in `items`.
 See the "Items data structure" section below for more information.

 ### View children icon

 <img class="gif" src="/img/developer-guides/context-browser/context-browser-gif-view-children-icon.gif"/>

-**What is it:** The view children icon appears when the user hovers over a context item that has children or can have children.
+**What is it:** The 'view children' icon appears when the user hovers over a context item that has children or can have children.
 Tapping the icon activates the item, opening it so the user can view its children.
 Tapping the icon does not select the item or change the current context.

-**How to enable it:** The view children icon is hidden by default.
+**How to enable it:** This icon is hidden by default.
 To show it, set the px-context-browser `show-arrow` attribute.
 Example:

 ```html
 <px-context-browser items="..." show-arrow></px-context-browser>
 ```

 **Marking items that can't have children:** Some items can't have children and can't be activated.
 These items are usually the lowest-level ones in your data model and can only be selected.
-Set the `isTerminal` key on items that can't have children to true when they are defined in `items`.
+Set the `isTerminal` key to true on items that can't have children when you define them in `items`.
 See the "Items data structure" section below for more information.

 ### Filter input